An excerpt from Kevin Rudd's Apology to the Stolen Generations with matching activity task cards.

 What is National Sorry Day?

-National Sorry Day is an annual day of remembrance held in Australia on 26 May.
+National Sorry Day is an annual remembrance held in Australia on 26 May.
 The purpose of the day is to recognise and reflect upon the mistreatment of Australia’s First Nations peoples since the arrival of Europeans in 1788.
 The day also shines a light on Australia’s journey toward becoming a reconciled nation.

-A great addition to your collection of First Nations resources
+A Great Addition to Your Collection of First Nations Resources

 This teaching resource addresses the cross-curricular priority of Aboriginal and Torres Strait Islander Histories and Culture.
-You may like to also read Professor Tom Calma’s response to the National Apology:
+You may also like to read Professor Tom Calma’s response to the National Apology:

 An excerpt from Professor Tom Calma's response to the National Apology to the Stolen Generations.